 People also ask:

-How do you fight an insurance claim?
+How do you fight a diminished value insurance claim?

 Insurance companies are experts at paying out as little as possible in claims.
 You need an expert that can keep fighting for you, even after the appraisal has been completed.